 #1 Creating a project plan

-Perhaps one of the most critical roles of a project manager is drafting a project plan.
+Perhaps one of the most critical roles of a project manager is drafting a project implementation plan.

 Not only is it time-consuming but also a very important job.
 The course and the final destiny of the project largely depend on how well a project manager performs at this step.